unzew/apostles/charter.md

 All of the officer positions are appointed by their predecessor, and ratified by the council by majority vote.
 The council may in some instances refuse the appointment of the nominated successor.
 If such a case occurs they will convene and appoint an officer based on majority rule.
 If an officer is removed by vote of the council, that position shall be voted upon by the council and a successor appointed by majority vote.

+In certain situations it may become necessary to take a vote of "No Confidence" against an officer and remove him or her from the position.
+If this occurs, the council and remaining officers will meet to appoint a new officer to the vacant position.
+Otherwise there are no term limits on office; the position is held until the officer resigns or is voted out of office.

 ### 1. Speaker

 The Speaker's position is obtained through nomination and appointment of a predecessor.
-The speaker of the Order is the person who deals one on one with the Administrator of Orders.
+The Speaker of the Order is the person who deals one on one with the Administrator of Orders.
 The Speaker speaks for the Order and has the authority to make decisions on behalf of the Order when dealing with the Administrator of Orders.
 When a Council of the Orders is held with the Provincial Administrator of Orders, or other government officials, the Speaker of the Order will be the individual who attends, representing his or her Order.

 The Speaker has sole authority to negotiate treaties with other entities, which must then be approved by the council.
 This includes but is not limited to, all declarations of war, cease fires, allegiances etc.